jackalterman/project-creator-mcp/README.md

 ## Features

-*   **Multiple Project Templates**: Supports a variety of popular project types (e.g., Blazor, HTML/JS/CSS, Next.js, Node.js/Express, Django, FastAPI, Flask, React).
+*   **Multiple Project Templates**: Supports a variety of popular project types (e.g., HTML/JS/CSS, Next.js, Node.js/Express, Django, FastAPI, Flask, React).
 *   **Easy Project Generation**: Simple command-line interface to select a template and create a new project.
 *   **Extensible**: Easily add new project templates to expand the tool's capabilities.
 *   **MCP Server**: Exposes a set of tools via the Model Context Protocol for programmatic interaction.